akankshanair16/sentiment-analysis-telco/README.md

-# Sentiment Analysis of Telecom Customer Feedback
+# Sentiment Analysis of Telco Customer Feedback

-This repository contains the Python notebook and data files used to analyse customer sentiment and identify churn risk in telecom feedback.
+A solo project using Python and Excel to extract insights from telecom customer feedback through sentiment analysis.
+This project uses the VADER sentiment model to classify feedback into Positive, Neutral, and Negative, highlighting customer pain points linked to churn.

+---

 ## Project Overview

+With customer churn being a major challenge in the telecom industry, this project explores how **unstructured customer feedback** can provide early warning signs of dissatisfaction.
+The goal is to quantify sentiment trends and surface issues that structured data alone may miss.

+---

+## Tools & Technologies

+- **Python** (pandas, NLTK, matplotlib, seaborn)
+- **VADER Sentiment Analysis** (via NLTK)
-- Data cleaning using Power Query and Python
+- **Excel / Power Query** (initial cleaning and structuring)
-- Sentiment analysis with VADER
-- Visualisation of sentiment distribution
+- **Jupyter Notebook** (for code and visualizations)